 WHAT KIND OF TIME COMMITMENT IS NECESSARY?

 Meetings take place during NASCAR event weekends at Richmond Raceway for board members in attendance.
-The online message board and Facebook group serve as an ongoing open line of communication and involvement/activity is unlimited.
 Throughout the year, monthly teleconferences also take place, in which board members actively participate in meetings via phone.

 Members serve a term that includes three NASCAR race weekends at Richmond Raceway.
 After the three-race term is complete, members rotate off the board and are replaced by new members.